 If you can't find a place that ticks all the boxes, stick to the must-haves and compromise on the nice-to-haves.
-Also, prioritising your preferences can save you from getting headaches at the time of choosing a property.
+Also, prioritising your preferences can save you a headache at the time of choosing a property.

 Be prepared before starting your house hunt

 A nice flat at a reasonable price usually doesn't stay long on the market.
-You should have three things ready for entering into a provisional tenancy agreement when you go home hunting:
+You should have three things ready for entering into a provisional tenancy agreement when you go house hunting:

-Your work and income proof, e.g. employment letter or contract (your name card might also be helpful)
+Proof of work and income, e.g. employment letter/contract or payslips for the last three months (your name card might also be helpful)

 An initial deposit of one month's rent (cheque or cash)

-By the way, you may be asked to show your identity document at the building's lobby desk for registration before a viewing.
+By the way, you may be asked to show your identity document to the building's concierge for registration before a viewing.
 Don't view apartments empty-handed so you won't go home heavy-hearted!

 Pick the right time for viewing properties

 Right timing is critical in getting a place.
-The sooner you can start the lease, the bigger your bargaining power will be.
-The best time to view properties is one to three weeks before you want to move in.
+The sooner you can start the lease, the greater your bargaining power will be.
+The best time to view properties is one to three weeks prior to your desired move-in date.